Layered Opposite Rashba Spin-Orbit Coupling in Bilayer Graphene: Loss of Spin Chirality, Symmetry Breaking and Topological Transition: Field-induced symmetry breaking

-{\it Field-induced symmetry breaking.}---We naturally ask ``Are field-induced symmetry breaking helpful to identify the presence of LO-RSOC?"
-In terms of actual experimental realizability, $H_U$ in Ham.~(\ref{H_EB}) is feasible in dual-gated device, while $H_\lambda$ and $H_M$ are simultaneously inducible by contacting graphene with, for example, Cr$_2$Ge$_2$Te$_6$ under pressure \cite{ZhangZhao} or magnetic layers of Co (Ni) \cite{PerMed}.
+We naturally ask ``Are field-induced symmetry breaking helpful to identify the presence of LO-RSOC?"
+In terms of actual experimental realizability, $H_U$ in Hamiltonian~(\ref{H_EB}) is feasible in dual-gated device, while $H_\lambda$ and $H_M$ are simultaneously inducible by contacting graphene with, for example, Cr$_2$Ge$_2$Te$_6$ under pressure \cite{ZhangZhao} or magnetic layers of Co (Ni) \cite{PerMed}.

+Under the low-energy approximation ($\varepsilon<\gamma$), the eight-band model Hamiltonian~(\ref{H_EB}) can be further reduced to the four-band form [see Eq.~(\ref{H_FB})] that captures the lowest-energy four bands closest to the Fermi energy, by employing van Vleck's perturbation theory \cite{vanVleck}.
+The processing method is as follows.